-Embodied Asana is designed by DYC instructors Jessica O'Keefe and Carla Rudiger to engage students within a vinyasa flow format from a somatic approach.
+Embodied Asana is designed by DYC instructor Jessica O'Keefe to engage students within a vinyasa flow format from a somatic approach.
 This is an asana/flow class centered around experiential anatomy & somatic principles which supports conscious, free, easeful movement.
 This movement meditation allows the student to observe habits, increase body awareness, enhance motor learning, sharpen mental focus & increase overall understanding of themselves & the world around them.

 EMBODIED VINYASA FLOW

-Embodied Vinyasa Flow is designed by DYC instructors Jessica O'Keefe and Carla Rudiger to engage students within a vinyasa flow format from a somatic approach.
+Embodied Vinyasa Flow is designed to engage students within a vinyasa flow format from a somatic approach.
 This is an asana/flow class centered around experiential anatomy & somatic principles which supports conscious, free, easeful movement.
 This movement meditation allows the student to observe habits, increase body awareness, enhance motor learning, sharpen mental focus & increase overall understanding of themselves & the world around them.

 BONNIE BAINBRIDGE COHEN